 If you already have accounting software or ERP you will need to check with your provider about what arrangements they have made with HMRC.

 Our software, Business ByDesign, is backed by SAP – who are fully committed to supporting you through the change.
-Watch the video, then read on to find out more about what you can do to help you get the most from your software.
+Read on to find out more about what you can do to help you get the most from your software.

 Here is what you need to know…